 - writing patterns

-- obvious verb tense discrepancies
+- verb tense discrepancies

-- reduce triteness or wordiness
+- redundancies or wordiness

-- enhance flow and cohesion of the narrative
+- flow of narrative

-- assess naturalness of the dialogue
+- naturalness of dialogue

-Copy/Mechanical Edit - checking
+Mechanical/Copy Edit - checking

 - grammar